KeyBridge/lib-wadl/readme.md

   &lt;/ui:repeat&gt;</pre>

 A copy of the required **wadl.css** is provided in the **doc/example** directory.
+An example page showing how to use this component is also provided in the **doc/example** directory.

 More: Familiarize yourself with the WADL specification then inspect the **WadlBean** managed bean for more information examples.